-The last few weeks has seen the Johnson government focused on Brexit negotiations given the end of the EU exit transition period at the end of December 2020.
+The last few weeks have seen the Johnson government focused on Brexit negotiations, given that the transition period to exit the European Union is at the end of December.

-However, the government has also managed to make several major policy announcements that will shape its political and policy direction until the end of this Parliament.
-Attention is turning to big policy issues, such as new energy infrastructure and achieving the UK’s legal net zero 2050 target.
+However, the government has also managed to make several major policy announcements that will shape its political and policy ambitions until the end of this Parliament.
+Attention is turning to other significant policy issues, including new energy infrastructure and achieving the UK’s legal net-zero target.

-This week the government set out its future direction of travel on energy policy in its long-delayed Energy White Paper (EWP).
-It follows recent major announcements setting out a UK National Infrastructure Strategy, the Committee on Climate Change’s Sixth Carbon Budget and the Prime Minister’s 10-point Plan.
-There is some indication of renewed political focus at the highest level with the creation of a cross-government Ministerial Delivery Group to focus on delivering renewable energy and addressing barriers.
+This week the government set out the direction of travel it intends to take on energy policy with the long-delayed Energy White Paper.
+It follows major announcements on a UK National Infrastructure Strategy, the Committee on Climate Change Sixth Carbon Budget and the Prime Minister’s 10-point plan.
+Ministers also want the delivery of new energy infrastructure to be at the heart of government activity with plans to create a cross-government Ministerial Delivery Group to tackle obstacles.

-Given that demand for electricity is predicted to double by 2050 mainly due to low carbon heat and transport, the EWP makes clear that energy will play a vital role in the UK’s economic recovery and spark a green industrial revolution.
-The EWP hopes that 220,000 jobs will be created by 2030.
+As the demand for electricity is predicted to double by 2050, mainly due to low carbon heat and transport, the white paper sets out the framework for energy to play a vital role in the UK’s economic recovery, spark a green industrial revolution and create 220,000 jobs by 2030.

-The EWP may not be the detailed plan that energy geeks, international investors or climate change campaigners would like.
-Questions remain on how the gap will be closed between the emissions reduction targets to achieved by 2050 vs what’s in the EWP.
-However, it is an encouraging signal of a change of pace and commitment to deepen the impact of renewables in the energy system.
+The white paper may not be the detailed plan that energy geeks, international investors or climate change campaigners would like to see.
+Questions remain on how the gap will be closed between the net-zero target vs. what’s in the white paper.
+Despite this, it is an encouraging signal that ministers plan to accelerate the pace of delivery and pave the way for renewables to transform the UK’s energy system.

-Public affairs leads can help their organisations to define the offer it can make to national/local government in four areas:
+Public affairs leads can help their organisation to define how to influence government by ensuring engagement strategies focus on four areas:

 1. Leveraging private capital and maximising public investment.